|Soya - Information about Soy and Soya Products|

 Step 2: Soaking and dehulling soya beansWhole soybeans can be dehulled by soaking the beans for 8 - 14 hours in water and then removing the hulls by hand.
 In doing so, the beans are split into two halves and the seed coats can be discarded.

 Step 3: Cooking the dehulled beansPlace the soybeans in a cooking pot and add just enough to water to cover the beans.
 Add the of vinegar, bring to boiling point and simmer for 20 minutes.
+Drain and remove the cooked beans onto towels to drain off the excess water and to cool the beans, which are now swollen and soft.
+It's important that the beans become very dry, otherwise undesirabl bacteria can grow and create off-flavours.

 Step 4: Inoculating the dehulled beansPut the cool and dry beans in a clean container and sprinkle them with 1 teaspoon of tempeh starter (can be ordered at tempeh.com) and mix thoroughly.
 The exact amount of tempeh starter required is given on the package of tempeh starter.